 In such a situation, your chances of guaranteeing compensation are by hiring a professional personal injury attorney.
-Our attorneys at Morris Bart, LLC can help you craft the proper demand letter for your compensation claim and help you make the right decision in case of a delay or no response.
+Our New Orleans personal injury attorneys at Morris Bart, LLC can help you craft the proper demand letter for your compensation claim and help you make the right decision in case of a delay or no response.
 Please keep reading to learn more about demand letters, how long it should take to get an answer, and how to respond to a delayed or no response.

 What Is a Demand Letter in a Settlement Claim?

 A demand letter is a formal settlement request an accident victim makes to the at-fault insurance company in a personal injury claim.
 The purpose of writing a demand letter is to present facts about the incident related to your injury claim and persuade the at-fault company to provide adequate compensation.
 Therefore, your demand letter should include the following: